RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 As you can see, we found very interesting information about Malta.
 You can try some other countries on your own but keep in mind that sometimes names and other string can end up with spaces at the beginning or the end of the word or phrase.
 For instance, Malta could have ended up with space at the end in the data set.
-We might not have been able to get the information using 'Malta' and might have had to type ‘Malta ‘.
+We might not have been able to get the information using 'Malta' and might have had to type 'Malta '.
 This would have been very inconvenient and we don't want to have to remember to put spaces at the beginning or end of every string.
 Therefore, we always need to do a bit of cleanup to strip those spaces.